Dr. Jennifer W. Weller

 - June 11-29, 2012.
 The students ran their own Web site in 2012, but I had a general information site of scheduled activites that can be found here B3 2012 Home

 - The pages from B3 in 2011 (I was the primary documenter, so this is pretty complete for protocols and pictures).
 B3 2011 Home

-- The pages from the B3 prototype at UNCC .
+- The pages from the B3 prototype summer camp at UNCC in 2010.
 Science Camp 2010 Home

 - Jayden Walsh, a junior at Olympic High School participated in research in my lab in 2013, testing primers against DNA isolated from a number of chestnet species to identify markers useful for the B3 class to use, and looking at how the structure of

 DNA affects our ability to accurately sequence it.
 Jayden has put together several pages describing his experience, which are linked here Walsh pages

 - Each April I volunteer as a guest 'Scientist for a Day' as part of North Carolina's annual Science Festival activities aimed at exposing middle and high school students to the work of research scientists.

 Committees, Fall 2014-2015